 Is it a good idea to neuter a dog?

-Much information you will come across on this subject is unbalanced.
-Some vets are keen to generate fee income from castration and spaying operations.
+Some information you will come across on this subject is unbalanced.
+While more and more vets these days understand the issues involved, some vets are still keen to generate fee income from castration and spaying operations.

 For a male golden, neutering is unlikely to be a good idea.
 It will have an adverse affect on his coat, increase the chance of obesity and increase his overall risk of developing cancer.
 If he starts humping things, this is likely to be a training issue rather than one requiring surgery.